J-Ngaiii/phllm/README.md

 # Build History
 - phllm-0.1.0: first working version that included initial workloop for flowing .fna files into ProkBERT and extracting the embeddings
 - phllm-0.1.2: version with working test mode for ProkBERT and initial architecture for Evo2
+- phllm-0.1.4: depricating to python 3.11.8 and megaDNA